sjagata/knowledgeCorner/Java/interviewQ.md

 <br>

 ### 29. What is singleton class?
+In object-oriented programming, a singleton class is a class that can have only one object (an instance of the class) at a time.
+After first time, if we try to instantiate the Singleton class, the new variable also points to the first instance created.
+So whatever modifications we do to any variable inside the class through any instance, it affects the variable of the single instance created and is visible if we access that variable through any variable of that class type defined.
+To design a singleton class:

+* Make constructor as private.
+* Write a static method that has return type object of this singleton class.
+Here, the concept of Lazy initialization in used to write this static method.

 <br>
 <br>

 ### 30. Can you access static variable from non-static methods?
+* Instance methods can access instance variables and instance methods directly.
+* Instance methods can access class variables and class methods directly.
+* Class methods can access class variables and class methods directly.
+* Class methods cannot access instance variables or instance methods directly—they must use an object reference.
+Also, class methods cannot use the this keyword as there is no instance for this to refer to.

+So the answer is yes, non-static methods CAN modify static variables
 <br>
 <br>

 ### 31. Static vs singleton?
+A singleton allows access to a single created instance - that instance (or rather, a reference to that instance) can be passed as a parameter to other methods, and treated as a normal object.

+A static class allows only static methods.

 <br>
 <br>